iAvoe/Python-DiceGame/README.md

 If 5 numbers adds up to be divisible by 5, the player will gain 10 points;
 The player has the option to reroll each of the dice number for 3 times.

- - This program was a hell to code, but have fun!
+ - This program was a hell of a coding, but have fun!

 ### Versions: